Route Poisoning and Count to infinity problem in Routing

 When a route fails, distance vector protocols spread the bad news about a route failure by poisoning the route.
 Route poisoning refers to the practice of advertising a route, but with a special metric value called Infinity.
 Routers consider routes advertised with an infinite metric to have failed.
 Each distance vector routing protocol uses the concept of an actual metric value that represents infinity.
 RIP defines infinity as 16.
 The main disadvantage of poison reverse is that it can significantly increase the size of routing announcements in certain fairly common network topologies.

 If the link between B and C goes down, and B had received a route from A, B could end up using that route via A. A would send the packet right back to B, creating a loop.
 But according to the Split horizon Rule, Node A does not advertise its route for C (namely A to B to C) back to B. On the surface, this seems redundant since B will never route via node A because the route costs more than the direct route from B to C.

 Consider the following network topology showing Split horizon-

-- In addition to these, we can also use split horizon with route poisoning where above both technique will be used combinely to achieve efficiency and less increase the size of routing announcements.
+- In addition to these, we can also use split horizon with route poisoning were above both techniques will be used combined to achieve efficiency and less increase the size of routing announcements.

 - Split horizon with Poison reverse technique is used by Routing Information Protocol (RIP) to reduce routing loops.
 Additionally, Holddown timers can be used to avoid the formation of loops.
-Holddown timer immediately starts when the router is informed that attached link is down.
-Till this time, router ignores all updates of down route unless it receives an update from the router of that downed link.
-During the timer, If the down link is reachable again, routing table can be updated.
+The hold-down timer immediately starts when the router is informed that the attached link is down.
+Till this time, the router ignores all updates of the down route unless it receives an update from the router of that downed link.
+During the timer, If the downlink is reachable again, the routing table can be updated.